The Influence Of Friends In Adolescence: Mental Health And More

 • Model compromise, communication, and conflict resolution for your child from an early age, so that working together and talking through problems can become instinctive behaviors.

 • Build up your adolescent’s confidence, encouraging them to be themselves.
-This may make it less likely they’ll be manipulated by others.
+This may make it less likely that they’ll be manipulated by others.

 Benefits of online therapy